 Harmful bacteria may be present in the urinary tract without causing any symptoms during pregnancy.
 It is a routine practice to screen for bacteria in urine in early pregnancy.

-A course of antibiotics prescribed by an obstetrician (a doctor who specializes in pregnancy, childbirth, and a woman's reproductive system) should generally eradicate the bacteria.
+A course of antibiotics prescribed by your doctor should generally eradicate the bacteria.
 This will help in preventing more serious infections later in the pregnancy.

-Menopause is the natural cessation of a woman’s menstrual cycle, which marks the end of her fertility.
+Menopause is the natural cessation of a woman’s menstrual cycle.
 Usually, women experience menopause between 45 and 55 years of age.

 A lack of estrogen can lead to a dry vagina and increase the risk of UTIs in women.
 Consulting a gynaecologist for using estrogen creams can help post-menopausal women prevent UTIs.

-In spite of the above measures, sometimes one may get a UTI occasionally.
-Recognize the symptoms and see your doctor immediately.
-You will probably need a short course of antibiotics followed by a reinforcement of the preventive measures!
+In spite of the above measures, sometimes you may get a UTI occasionally.
+In such cases, recognize the symptoms and consult your doctor immediately.

 Disclaimer: This article is written by the Practitioner for informational and educational purposes only.
 The content presented on this page should not be considered as a substitute for medical expertise.
 Please "DO NOT SELF-MEDICATE" and seek professional help regarding any health conditions or concerns.
 Practo will not be responsible for any act or omission arising from the interpretation of the content present on this page.